Code-Institute-Submissions/davidb3rgqvist-project1/README.md

 1. **GitHub Repository:** The Free Gym Locator's codebase resides in a GitHub repository. - [Repository](https://github.com/davidb3rgqvist/project1/tree/main)

-2. **Branch Setup:** Utilizing a designated branch (e.g., 'gh-pages') or the default 'main' branch to host the deployable code.
+2. **Branch Setup:** Utilizing the default 'main' branch to host the deployable code.

 3. **Configuration:** Configuring the repository settings within the GitHub repository's settings page to select the branch to deploy.